 4. In the opened page of settings write your own affiliate disclosure statement and save changes.

 Congratulations!
 Now you have an affiliate disclosure statement on all of your posts.
-It is visible clearly both on a desktop and mobile devices.
+It is visible clearly both on desktop and mobile devices.
 And it is formatted according to your blog theme.

 What other routine formalities of blogging would you like to automate?
 Which are your favorite WordPress plugins?